rhsajib/cheat-sheets/cheat-oop.md

 ```

 In this example, `Shape` is an abstract base class with an abstract method `area()`.
 The `Circle` and `Rectangle` classes inherit from `Shape` and provide concrete implementations of the `area` method.

+Here, `Shape` is an abstract base class, and `area` is an abstract method.
+Any class that inherits from `Shape` must provide a concrete implementation for the `area` method.
+This enforces that all concrete subclasses of `Shape` must have a method to calculate the `area`, but the specific implementation is left to the subclasses.

 ### 8. Using Data Classes: